 We participate in the Cabinet Office's National Fraud Initiative: a data matching exercise to assist in the prevention and detection of fraud.
-We are required to provide particular sets of data to the Cabinet Office for matching for each exercise, details of these can be found at the following website:
+We are required to provide particular sets of data to the Cabinet Office for matching for each exercise, view more information on national fraud initiative public sector data requirements.

 The use of data by the Cabinet Office in a data matching exercise is carried out with statutory authority under Part 6 of the Local Audit and Accountability Act 2014 (LAAA).
 It does not require the consent of the individuals concerned under the General Data Protection Regulations (GDPR).

-Data matching carried out as part of the NFI is subject to a Code of Practice.
-This may be found at:
+Data matching carried out as part of the NFI is subject to a code of practice

 Enquiries about this notice can be submitted to:

 Updated October 2018